 Drawn from analysis of mid-market accounts in this class.
-Two of them are structural: what's missing from the coverage rather than premium-driven.
+The structural ones, what's missing from the coverage rather than what it costs, are the ones that end up on a balance sheet.

 A Category-3 hurricane makes landfall, causing wind, storm-surge, and subsequent water damage to a 240-unit garden apartment complex.
 Direct damage estimated $14M; loss-of-rents during 9-month rebuild estimated $3.8M.